 The School of the Minnesota Ballet showcases student progress over the year in works choreographed by class instructors.
 The perfomance also includes Teen/Adult Division students and the two levels of Creative Dance, for children with physical/developmental challenges.

 This page is for the Fall through Spring schedule of the School of the Minnesota Ballet.
 The Summer program has its own page under “Summer Programs.”

-The School of the Minnesota Ballet performs in The Nutcracker every year.
-We have created a page just for School Nutcracker info for parents.
-We will keep this page updated with schedules, notices and information that is important to know.
+School of the Minnesota Ballet students are invited every year to audition to perform in The Nutcracker.
+We have created a page just for Nutcracker information for parents/students.
+We will keep this page updated with schedules, notices, and important information.

 Calendar of Events 2013–2014

 Aug.
 26 – 30, Interim Classes for Ballet V – VII taught by Minnesota Ballet staff with live accompaniment by Elena Knezevich.
 Classes run from 9:30-11:00 a.m. and are $8 per class, or $35 for the week.
 Classes will be held at the Grain Exchange Studios.

 Oct.
 18 – 19, A Fresh Mix, DECC Symphony Hall

 Nov.
 3, Sugar Plum Fair, 1:30 – 3:30, Grain Exchange Studio